redux-zero/redux-zero/README.md

 There are tree gotchas with Redux Zero's actions:
 - Passing arguments
 - Combining actions
-- Binding actions to a outside object
+- Binding actions outside your application scope

 ### Passing arguments